foramsojitra/prep/README.md

 ### Q : What is js?
 A : JavaScript is a programming language commonly used in web development.
 It was originally developed by Netscape as a means to add dynamic and interactive elements to websites.JavaScript is a synchronous, blocking, single-threaded language.
+JavaScript is a dynamically typed language.
+In a dynamically typed language, the type of a variable is checked during run-time in contrast to statically typed language, where the type of a variable is checked during compile-time.

 ### Q : Difference between "var", "let" and "const"
 A : var is there from the begining of the js, let and const introduced in ES6 all of this can be used for variable declaration.